Updated July 6, 2023

 - Two subsidiary parties under the same controlling head, located in two countries (having different tax rates), deviate from such transactions to avoid high taxation.

 Fair Market Value in Arm’s Length Transaction

-- In the absence of any personal relationship, arm’s length transactions allow the parties to execute a deal with their best possible interest and welfare.
+- In the absence of any personal relationship, arm’s length transactions allow parties to execute deals in their best interest and welfare.

-- It also reflects financing factors like interest rates and the tenure of the loan.
+- Additionally, it also reflects financing factors such as interest rates and the tenure of the loan.

 Non- Arm’s Length

 |Chances of influence on any of the parties are less.

 |Chances of influence on any of the parties are high.

 |Possibility of a loss of tax revenue to the states is negligible, as the transaction is taking place at a fair market value.